kazu0620/SRGVersionUpdater/README.md

 #### 2. Install  SRGVersionUpdater
-First, Install SRGVersionUpdater to your project with [CocoaPods](http://cocoapods.org) by adding the following to your Podfile:
+Install SRGVersionUpdater to your project with [CocoaPods](http://cocoapods.org) by adding the following to your Podfile:

 ``` ruby
 platform :ios, '6.0'